-uid rmte_sys (date) (int_time) sent/rec'd_data #b dur, Pk: # Rxmt # uid The effective user ID of the running process.

-rmte_sys The name of the remote system where the data is sent or received.

-date The date of the transaction, including the time of day.

-int_time The internal representation of the date.

-sent/rec'd_data Indicates whether the data was sent or received from the remote site.

-#b The number of bytes transferred.

-dur The duration of the transfer in seconds.

-Ph: The number of packets needed to send the data.
+uid remote\sys (date) (int\time) sent/rec\data bytes dur, Pk: n Rxmt n uid The effective user ID of the running process. remote_sys The name of the remote system where the data is sent or received. date The date of the transaction, including the time of day. int_time The internal representation of the date. sent/rec_data Indicates whether the data was sent to or received from the remote site. bytes The number of bytes transferred. dur The duration of the transfer in seconds.
+Pk: The number of packets needed to send the data.
 Rxmt The number of packets that had to be retransmitted.

-3.4 Adding Incoming (Remote) Connections
+3.4 Adding and Deleting Incoming Connections

-If a remote site requests a uucp connection to your system, it is necessary to update the information in your uucp-related files.
+If a remote site requests a uucp connection to your system, you need to update the information in your uucp-related files.
 To do this, run the uucpsetup command with the -i option: